Loaf

 he was an old hand at this as he soon passed me.

-Once we were off the steep snow slope traveling was much easier and
+Once we were off the steep snow slope, travelling was easier, and

 we were soon back on the trail.
 Despite the long hike back, time